Frequently Asked Questions

 What about the climbing gear?
 What can I do about this?

-–Do not worry about climbing gear because whether you own some climbing gear or none, all climbing gear can be rented from SAN at the very reasonable rate of only 5,000KRW per piece or 25,000KRW for a complete climbing gear per outing?
+–Do not worry about climbing gear because whether you own some climbing gear or none, all climbing gear can be rented from SAN at the very reasonable rates.
+Please visit and click on our Rental & Rates link here to learn more:https://sanirang.net/rental-rates/ .

 I would rather buy a set of my own for future use.
-Where on earth can I find climbing gear in Korea?
+What kind of gear is required for the program and where on earth can I find climbing gear in Korea?

-–Unfortunately, it goes against SAN policy to rent climbing gear out beyond SAN functions.
-It is SAN’s responsibility to keep an accurate inventory of SAN gear wear and tear and in good condition, ready for the next SAN climb out.
+–Unfortunately, it goes against SAN LLC policy to rent climbing gear out beyond SAN LLC functions.
+It is SAN LLC’s responsibility to maintain an accurate and regular inventory on the condition of SAN LLC gear.

-I have been climbing for a while and am interested in working with SAN.
-How can I find out more abou this?
+I am interested in working with SAN LLC.
+How can I find out more about this?

 –Either contact us directly via email along with a brief summary of personal climb log, cover letter, and climbing work resume along with any certifications and recommendations.
 If we are interested in your submission or are seeking employment, we will go from there with the details.